tderamus/UnrbanNetTechSolutions-FECapstone/README.md

 ----
 # Features:
 * App will have authentication for individual users
+* App will have registration for new application users
+* App will facilitate CREATE, READ, UPDATE, and DELETE functions on user specific assets
 * App will handle math functions on cost with totals

-* App will use external APIs for asset data (stretch goal)

 * App will filter asset details by location and users
 * App will maintain relationships between managers, employees, and assets

 #### TODO ADD Project Screenshots